mejk/SciComp/about/syllabus.md

 - Perform hands-on data analysis and use different visualization methods.
 - Be able to assess reliability and errors in simulations.
 - Have an understanding of the current developments in the field.
+- It is important to have an overview of the different operating systems.
+Thus, independent of what is your favourite and what you use, the notes will provide you with an understanding of the differences - it is strongly recommended to take a look at the different installation procedures.

 One the main aims is that the students will gain a good overview of different methods and approaches in computational modeling, and the ability choose a proper method for the problem at hand.